$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Topological model with embedded Lagrangians

-\begin{proposition} This change does not affect the value of the intersection pairing and so we have:
+Let us consider the homology classes which come from the geometric supports of $\tilde{\mathscr F}_{i_1,...,i_{n-1}}$ and ${\mathscr L}_{i_1,...,i_{n-1}}$ by removing the $1$-dimensional part which ends/ goes around the $(n+1)^{st}$ puncture (as in figure \ref{Picture1'}), and denote them as below: \end{definition} \begin{proposition} This change does not affect the value of the intersection pairing so we have:

-\begin{proof} We start with the intersection form from the left hand side and notice that the action of $(\beta_n \cup \mathbb I_n)$ does not modify either the red segment which goes between $w$ and the $n^{th}$ puncture or its corresponding path to the base point.
-Moreover, the submanifolds $ \bar{V}_{i_1,...,i_{n-1}}$ and $\bar{L}$ intersect in an unique point $y$ around the puncture, with the coefficients:
+\begin{proof} We start with the intersection form from the left hand side and notice that the action of $(\beta_n \cup \mathbb I_n)$ does not modify either the red segment which goes between $w$ and the $(n+1)^{st}$ puncture or its corresponding path to the base point.
+Moreover, there exists an open neighbourhood of this puncture such that the geometric supports on the punctured disk which give the submanifolds $\bar{V}_{i_1,...,i_{n-1}}$ and $\bar{L}$ intersect in a unique point $y$ in this neighbourhood.
+Any intersection point $\bar{x}$ between $\bar{V}_{i_1,...,i_{n-1}}$ and $\bar{L}$ will contain $y$ as one of its components.
+Moreover, the loop associated to $\bar{x}$ in $C_{3n-1,(n-1)(N-1)+1}$ will have a component which is a loop in $C_{3n-2,(n-1)(N-1)}$ and another component given by a loop in the punctured disc, which is associated to the point $y$--denoted by $l_y$.
+This is constructed by the recipe from $\eqref{eq:1}$.
+Looking at the picture we notice that $l_y$ does not wind around any punctures and also it does not have relative winding in the configuration space with the other components of $l_{\bar{x}}$.
+This shows that $y$ does not contribute to the grading of the point $\bar{x}$.
 This remark together with the method of computation of the pairing presented in equation \eqref{eq:1} conclude the relation between the intersection pairings. \end{proof}

 \end{proposition}